kevca87/NewToolsInPharo/Chapters/DrTest/DrTest.md

 ## Conclusion
 - Recap of key concepts covered in the chapter
 - Encouragement to explore and experiment with plugins in DrTest

+In summary, drTest is a valuable tool for Pharo developers looking to improve the quality of their testing.
+With its modular approach and intuitive user interface, it provides an effective solution to get quick feedback and continuously improve your testing practices.

+Explore drTest and take your testing to the next level in Pharo!